-1. Written pleadings and other documents shall be lodged at the Registry or relevant sub-registry in electronic form.
+- 1. Written pleadings and other documents shall be signed and lodged at the Registry or relevant subregistry in electronic form.
 Parties shall make use of the official forms available online.
-The receipt of documents shall be confirmed by the automatic issue of an electronic receipt, which shall indicate the date and local time of receipt.

-2. Where it is not possible to lodge a document electronically for any reason a party may lodge the document in hard-copy form.
+The receipt of documents shall be confirmed by the automatic issue of an electronic receipt, which shall indicate the date and local time of receipt. - 2.
+Where it is not possible to lodge a document electronically for the reason that the electronic case management system of the Court has ceased to function a party may lodge a document in hard-copy form at the Registry or a sub-registry.
 An electronic copy of the document shall be lodged as soon as practicable thereafter.